Azure-Samples/active-directory-dotnet-native-uwp-v2/README.md

 5. Run the application from Visual Studio (Debug | Start without Debugging), directly on the local machine, or after deploying to a device or an emulator.

-> Note that if your organization requires Multiple Factor Authentication (MFA), and you try to use the PIN, the certificate will be proposed, but the PIN window won't be presented.
-This is a known issue with WIA.
-As a workaround, you might want to use phone authentication (proposed as alternative ways of doing MFA)
+#### Known limitation: on Windows 10, you cannot sign-in with your windows hello PIN

+If sign-in with your work or school account and your organization requires conditional access, you are asked to provide a certificate:

+- If you did not enabled UWP specific considerations above, you will get this error:
+    ```Text
+    No valid client certificate found in the request.
+    No valid certificates found in the user's certificate store.
+    Please try again choosing a different authentication method.
+    ```
+- On Windows 10 desktop UWP application, if you enabled the settings described in [UWP specific considerations](#UWP-specific-considerations), the list of certificates is presented, however if you choose to use your PIN, the PIN window is never presented.
+This is a known limitation with Web authentication broker in UWP applications running on Windows 10 (this works fine on Windows Phone 10).
+As a work around, you will need to click on the **sign in with other options** link and then choose **Sign-in with a username and password instead**, provide your password and go through the phone authentication.

+- we plan to remove this limitation in the future by integrating the Web Account Manager (WAM)

 ## Steps to build from scratch
 Follow the instructions given in [Windows desktop .NET guided walkthrough](https://docs.microsoft.com/azure/active-directory/develop/guidedsetups/active-directory-mobileanddesktopapp-windowsdesktop-intro), but: